Saadia-Asghar/Tic-Tac-Toe/README.md

   - After a move, the button changes color and text to indicate which player made the move.
   - When the game ends, a message box will appear showing the winner or if the game ended in a draw.

-## Installation

-To run this project ,follow these steps:

-### 1. Clone the repository:
-   First, clone the repository